 Is there anything else I need to know before considering these wheels?

 These wheels will expose your brakes for the world to see!
-The good thing is you can check your brake pads now just by looking through the spokes.
+The good thing is you can check your brake pads now just by looking through the wheel.
 The bad thing is that now everyone can see your crusty rotors.
 So you may want to consider cleaning up your rotors and hitting them with some paint.
 Same thing with your brake drums.
 The factory paint on brake components is really thin.
 So even if your drums/rotors look good now, take some time to put a layer of good high-temp paint on them.
 I painted everything and even did the calipers with G2 silver caliper paint.
-This is relatively easy when everything is new and clean.